 Where to Place Ant Bait

 The first step in proper bait placement is to look for a line of ants.
 Called foraging trails, placing baits here increases the chance of being found by worker ants.
 Place your bait wherever you see ants moving in straight lines.
 If these are not out in the open, look around cabinets and pantries where food is located.
 Ants need water so look around and under the sink.
 Also, look for them around appliances as there’s always food residue that might attract ants.

 Even though kitchens are prime locations for ants, care must be taken when placing baits.
 For example, countertops are a prime location for forage trails, but not the best for bait placement.
 Placing ant baits in food preparation areas increases the chances of your family ingesting them.
 It is important to avoid contaminating human or pet eating areas with ant bait.

 Bait stations are products that enclose the bait and only allow access by ants.
-These are an effective alternative to limit food contamination, or access by children and pets.
-Bait stations are also another great way to keep ant control out of site.
+These are effective alternatives to limit food contamination or access by children and pets.
+Bait stations are also another great way to keep ant control out of sight.